bzeeno/riscv-cpu/README.md

 ## Instruction Memory
 - Holds the 32-bit instructions
-- Uses the PC as the address (Note: the instruction memory is byte-addressable)
+- Uses the PC as the address (Note: the instruction memory is word-addressable)
 - Designed as a simple ROM

 ## Data Memory